Digital-Grinnell/dlad-blog/content/posts/092-staging-isle.md

 ## Step 2: On Local - Shutdown Any Local Containers & Review Local Code

+{{% annotation %}}
+I conducted this work from my MacBook where there are no local containers to shut down or review.
+{{% /annotation %}}

 * Ensure that your ISLE and Islandora git repositories have all the latest commits and pushes from the development process that took place on your personal computer.
 If you haven't yet finished, do not proceed until everything is completed.

 * Once finished, open a `terminal` (Windows: open `Git Bash`)